 This is Doable – and Needs Doing

 Big changes can feel overwhelming.
 Don’t worry.
 Joining the MTC will not drain your time or distract from your focus of educating your students.
-The MTC will bring the collective wisdom and influence of its members to reimagine the relationship between a student’s work and a teacher’s assessment, but all of the member schools can approach this work at their own pace and in ways that work with their school culture.
-But your school will have the MTC and other member schools as your teammates on this journey.
+The MTC will bring the collective wisdom and influence of its member network to reimagine the relationship between a student’s work and a teacher’s assessment, but all of the member schools can approach this work at their own pace and in ways that work with their school culture.
+Your school will have the MTC and other member schools as your teammates on this journey.